lightstep/lightstep-tracer-common/client.md

 resource usage, depending on service conditions.
 We identify the most important scenarios for consideration as follows:

-* New spans produced while the buffer of pending data is full
+* New spans produced while the buffer of pending data is nearly full
 * Non-retryable failures received before the timeout
 * Reporting timeout received
 * User code creates excessively large spans or logs